jon-jacky/Piety/editors/edsel.md

 the buffer.
 The *T* command is similar to *P*, but the Python output appears at the end of the same buffer.

-The *T* command also adds a new empty line to the end of the buffer and sets mark and dot there.
-Then new lines typed at the end of the buffer advance dot but leave the mark, so all text typed after the last Python output is in the selection region.
-So after the output appears, you  can type another Python command on the next line -- or a whole block of Python code, if you wish.
-Then type RETURN, then type *M-x* to get a command prompt, then enter the *]T* command to  execute the code you just entered and begin the cycle again.
+The *edsel* display editing command *C-j* has the same effect as the *T* command with no arguments.
+It executes the current line in the Python interpreter and appends any output to the end of the buffer.
+Just type *C-j* after you  enter each Python statement -  there is no need to leave display editing.
+You can use the *C-j* command to make a transcript of a Python session in a buffer, similar to what you would see in a terminal window.

-The *edsel* display editing command *C-j* has the same effect as *]T* command.
-Just type *C-j* after you  enter each command or block of Python code - there is no need to leave display editing.
+Just type *C-j* instead of *RET* at the end of each Python statement.

 All of the techniques described so far execute the Python code in the
 \_\_*main*\_\_ module.
 It acts as a sort of scratchpad -- any objects you